bravoserver/bravo/docs/tools.rst

 Tools
 =====

-A handful of utilities are distributed with Beta, in the tools directory.
+A handful of utilities are distributed with Bravo, in the tools directory.

 Chunkbench
 ==========